-In addition to modifying the part in 7DIF to say that the federal gov’t is destroying ‘old’ cash bills, Warren Mosler may consider also modifying “the public debt is nothing more than the $ spent by gov’t that haven’t yet been used to pay taxes” for the same reason: It also doesn’t make sense because paying federal taxes is only a dollar drain and not a ‘net’ change to anything—unless taxes are both draining dollars AND destroying dollars (paying off public debt).
+In addition to modifying the part in 7DIF to say that the federal gov’t is destroying ‘old’ cash bills, Warren Mosler may consider also modifying “the public debt is nothing more than the $ spent by gov’t that haven’t yet been used to pay taxes” for the same reason.
+Which is that it also doesn’t make economic sense because paying federal taxes is only a dollar drain and not a ‘net’ change to anything—unless taxes are both draining dollars (out from money-supply circulation) AND destroying dollars (and used to pay off public debt).

 MMTers understand that federal gov’t deficit-spending creates dollars, but MMTers (deadly and innocently) misinterpret federal taxation as destroying dollars—and that’s why they (incorrectly) believe that taxes ‘don’t pay for anything’:

 “So please stop accepting the bullshit that your taxes are paying for something – they aren’t.
 In fact the only time your taxes are paying for something is when the government’s budget is in surplus.
 Think about it – they are in surplus because they are taxing you MORE than they are spending.
 You are being overcharged!”—Ric Testori, AIM Network, ‘Hey, it’s not Taxpayers’ Money!’